Employment has experienced a dramatic power shift.

 While these opportunities are often spoken about in the context of young recruits (who, according to our white paper, consider learning to be the top priority ), it’s a critical perk for every generation in the workforce.

 L&D also provides another perk for employees – human connection.
 After years spent in and out of lockdowns, we’re all craving opportunities to connect and develop.
-While sales of online course over this time might suggest people have been doing just fine in that department, inspirational moments happen when we spend time with others.
+While sales of an online course over this time might suggest people have been doing just fine in that department, inspirational moments happen when we spend time with others.

 So bring in inspiring speakers and specialised training that encourages employees to explore their unique abilities.
 Make sure you’re creating space for employees to regularly share their progress, interests, and goals for development so that you’re providing the ideal selection of opportunities.

 This year is about providing your people with the means to do their best work.
 For the new mum, that might be adjusted hours so that she can spend time with her family.
-For the Gen Z recruit, that could be a training program that help them elevate their skillset.
+For the Gen Z recruit, that could be a training program that helps them elevate their skillset.

 Keep your options open, and invite your staff to suggest their favourite perks.
 But whatever you do, don’t hesitate – the future of work is already here.